-Ok, so you don’t own a DSLR… so what! 😉 Not everyone has a DSLR and the cameras on smartphones are really great with a lot of fun capabilities.
+Ok, so you don’t own a DSLR… or, maybe you do… but it’s collecting dust in your closet?
+So what!? 😉 iPhones have really great cameras with a lot of fun capabilities.
 But, not everyone is aware of all the cool things they can actually do with their smartphone camera.
-I want to share a few iPhone photography tips that can help you take better images.
+I want to share a few iPhone photography tips to help you take better images.

 This post contains affiliate links.
 Read the affiliate disclosure.